spontoreau/jinject/README.md

   * Asynchronous resolving (Unstable / Not test)
   * Fluent API for define dependency binding.
   * Scope capability (Transient, Singleton).
+  * Bind validation of object depend on other object structure (interface/contract like)
   * Capability to create not found properties in an object when resolve dependencies.
   * No package dependencies